gtxll8/Project-P3-Item-Catalog/README.md

     drwxrwxr-x 4 g g 4.0K May 15 15:01 FinalProject3-Item-Catalog

  ```
+ Important:
- The Vagrant file content has a link from your local path where the repository had been cloned so it
+ In the Vagrant file you will need to set the 'synced_folder' with the local path where you cloned the project
- can synchronize it inside vagrant thus no need to clone again, so as per below replace the
+ this will synchronize it inside vagrant thus no need to clone it again.
+Replace the
   <** Local Path to where you've cloned the repository **> with yours.
 Example : "C:/users/g/Project-P3-Item-Catalog"
+ ( note the forward slashes ) If you have problems with this just remove this setting and manually clone the repository
+  inside the vagrant box.
   ```
     # -*- mode: ruby -*-
     # vi: set ft=ruby :